Resonance of Vector Vortex Beams in a Triangular Optical Cavity: Results and Discussion

 \section{Results and Discussion}

-As discussed in Section \ref{sec:symmetry}, the resonance of a first-order VVB beam is achieved if its Hermite-Gaussian components resonate simultaneously within the cavity.
+As discussed in Section Optical Cavities and First-order Vector Vortex Beams, the resonance of a first-order VVB beam is achieved if its Hermite-Gaussian components resonate simultaneously within the cavity.
 In the case of a radial (azimuthal) beam, these components are the modes $HG_{10}\,\hat{x}$ and $HG_{01}\,\hat{y}$ ($HG_{10}\,\hat{y}$ and $HG_{01}\,\hat{x}$).

 In Fig. \ref{fig:VVB-resonance}a, we can observe the intensity transmission of the cavity with respect to its length when a radial beam is sent as an input.
 The graphic shows two main resonant peaks separated by a wavelength $\lambda$ and small resonant peaks caused by spurious mode components populated at the VVB production with the vortex plate.
 As we zoom in at the peaks we notice a slight, although unambiguous, peak asymmetry, suggesting that polarization components H and V do not resonate simultaneously.
 Indeed, a clear signature of this resonance splitting is the fact that this peak may be decomposed into two displaced peaks with distinct widths (attesting for distinct finesses).
-Such decomposition leads to a measured splitting of about $\lambda/50$ in cavity length, or $2\pi/50$ in accumulated roundtrip phase.
+We have fitted the asymmetric peak to a sum of two displaced lorentzian functions.
+The fitted displacement obtained with this technique was $(0.016 \pm 0.001)\times\lambda$, so that the measured splitting lies around $\approx\lambda/60$ in cavity length, or $\approx 2\pi/60$ in accumulated roundtrip phase.

-This phase shift $\delta\varphi=2\pi/50$ was unexpected.
+This phase shift $\delta\varphi\approx 2\pi/60$ was unexpected.
 A simple explanation for it could be a modest birefringence on the thin films of the dielectric-coated cavity mirrors.
 In order to compensate for this phase shift and achieve simultaneous resonance of H and V components, we put a set of three waveplates (QWP + HWP + QWP) in the intracavity path, as shown in Fig. \ref{fig:pancharatnam2}a.
-This setup introduces an adjustable so-called ``geometric phase'' to each polarization component without changing their direction, as explained below.
+This setup introduces an adjustable geometric phase to each polarization component without changing their direction, as explained below.

-The notion of geometric phases was first introduced in the seminal work by Pancharatnam \cite{Pancharatnam1956} in connection with cyclic transformations in the polarization state of a light beam.
-These cyclic transformations can be viewed as closed trajectories in the Poincaré sphere representation of the polarization state.
-The geometric phase acquired in the cycle is equal to half the solid angle $\Omega$ enclosed in the sphere.